wpdevstudent/01-product-card/README.md

 ### Where I need help

 Here is what I am currently struggling with:
-- How to get rid of the blue link underneath the "Add to Cart" button text.
+- How to get rid of the blue link underneath the "Add to Cart" button text
 - How to add an active state to the "Add to Cart" button

 ### Continued development